SAP-archive/cloud-platform-workflow-virtual-event/exercises/01/readme.md

 ### 4. Set up the IDE

-Now it's time to set up the IDE you'll be using, which in this case is the SAP Business Application Studio, which we'll refer to henceforth as the App Studio.
+Now it's time to set up the IDE you'll be using, which in this case is the [SAP Business Application Studio](https://help.sap.com/viewer/9d1db9835307451daa8c930fbd9ab264/Cloud/en-US/8f46c6e6f86641cc900871c903761fd4.html), which we'll refer to henceforth as the App Studio.

 The App Studio facility is available on SAP Cloud Platform via a subscription, meaning getting access to it is rather straightforward.

+**Setting up a subscription**

 :point_right: Use the Trial Subaccount Home bookmark to jump to your subaccount overview, and select the Subscriptions menu item on the left hand side.
 Find and select the "SAP Business Application Studio" tile and use the "Subscribe" button to create a subscription to it in your account.

 ![The Subscribe button for the SAP Business Application Studio](bas-subscribe.png)

-Once subscribed, you'll see a "Go to Application" link.
+Once subscribed, you'll see the "Go to Application" link become active.
 But before you attempt to launch it, you must ensure that you have the appropriate [App Studio roles](https://help.sap.com/viewer/9d1db9835307451daa8c930fbd9ab264/Cloud/en-US/01e69c53003c4b0a8a64310a3f08867d.html).

 :point_right: Jump to your subaccount overview page with the Trial Subaccount Home bookmark, and select the "Trust Configuration" item within the "Security" entry in the menu on the left hand side.
 Select the "sap.default" entry as shown in the screenshot (it may be a different name, but it is usually going to be the only entry to select anyway), and in the following screen, enter your ID - the email address associated with your account - and select the "Show Assignments" button to bring up the current list, and to give you the ability to assign further Role Collections.